I went for the trip of a lifetime in 2008, and came home with DVT.

 The incidence of DVT in my age group at the time was 1 in 3000, without genetic factors present, which I do not have.
 The travel was the main contributor, along with the contraceptive pill.
 Being sedentary for my flights, the number of flights, and the dehydration, all possible factors.
 And just dumb luck!

 Once diagnosed, and the presence of that “fleck”, or pulmonary embolism, I was injected with Clexane immediately to thin my blood and further over the coming days, as Warfarin was introduced as the medication regime for the next 6 months.
 This medication is made from the same stuff as RatSack, and requires close monitoring of therapeutic levels with blood tests, fortnightly eventually.
 Compression stockings, thigh high due to the segment above the knee, were also given, and a week as an in-patient, and then life resumed.
 Blood tests and trying to be consistent with my diet, avoiding things high in Vitamin K in large quantities and also careful about food and alcohol with blood thinning properties.

 So after my six months of treatment, I was good to go.
 I just need to give myself an injection of Clexane before and after every long haul flight from now on – this has not cured the travel bug!
 I mean, what ever it takes!

 Prevention is the key now, so I impart this message to every traveller, as a lesson learnt: walk regularly during a flight, every couple of hours; keep hydrated; don’t cross your legs or allow any circulation issues when trying to get comfortable; red wine has thinning properties; maybe wear these ugly stockings that I now have to with every flight.
+I think I will look into these cute compression socks instead.
 But more importantly, if you have an inkling, or gut feeling, there is something wrong, get it checked out.
 Better than the scary alternative!